 However, you’ve already done one of the toughest challenges when it comes to a career change.
 Here are some handy tips to consider:

 Although it may not have been the greatest experience for you, it still counts, and it still enriches your resume.

 Take advantage of that particular job as a reference for future job searches as you look to find your new job.

 Improve Your Online Visibility

 Those days when you went around different facilities with your printed CV are long gone.
 Today, it is all about your digital presence.
-Therefore, when you’re looking for a new job, try to improve your online visibility.
-Go to job sites like LinkedIn, Upwork, or Indeed to showcase your skills and experience.
+The jobs of the future are more and more high-tech.

 You could even invest in web development to create your website.
 This way, you’ll look more professional, and recruiters will be impressed by your profile.
 Also, consider joining online groups related to your niche to meet interesting people and do networking in order to find a new job.

 Reach Out to New Companies